 There’s a big difference between local clubs that compete in private leagues and those that compete in federated leagues.

 A private league is a competition in which only private clubs compete.
 Private clubs are essentially teams for which participants pay to play soccer.
-These teams usually participate in games that are either paid for by sponsors or by them.
+These teams usually participate in games paid for by sponsors or by them.

 These tournaments are just recreational and have no interest in forming and training youth to become professional players.
-You can, of course, learn a lot and actually progress as a player in such clubs, but it’s a waste of time if you want to play professionally.
+You can learn a lot and progress as a player in such clubs, but it’s a waste of time if you want to play professionally.

 On the other hand, federated clubs and leagues are the best for those who want to pursue their professional dreams.
-These are clubs whose goal is to develop the best future professional soccer players.
-Players cannot pay to play there, they earn their place through hard work and have everything paid for them.
+These clubs aim to develop the best future professional soccer players.
+Players cannot pay to play there; they earn their place through hard work and have everything paid for them.

 Start at a Young Age

 Out there in Europe, you’ll find many soccer academies that are willing to help young players accelerate their careers.

 There’s a good reason why professional soccer clubs seek young players.
 It’s because they become much more adapted to the system of the club as they grow older.
 By doing so, clubs ensure that they grasp more of the style of the club to be ready to move to the senior team.